-G REVENUE
+H REVENUE

 The Company recognises revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which it expects to be entitled in exchange for those goods and services.
-All revenue is earned wholly within the UK and is wholly attributable to the principal activities of the Company.

 Metering services consist of meter maintenance and communication services, meter revenue protection services and the provision of meters to customers.
 These are performance obligations satisfied over time as the customer benefits from the services as they are provided.
 The Company has a right to consideration in an amount that corresponds directly with the value to the customer of the Company's performance to date.
 Therefore, revenue is recognised in the amount to which the Company has a right to invoice based on the agreed contractual rates.
 Amounts in contract liabilities consist of invoices issued in advance of the service being provided.